KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Knowledge-Oriented Controls

-\item \textbf{Part 2: Constructing Instruction Tasks Data.} We use News's titles or Entity's names as search key words to retrieve the top five images via Google Search.
-Visual features of both original and collected images are extracted using CLIP~\citep{radford2021learning}.
+\textbf{Part 1: Constructing Multi-rounds of Dialogue Data.} The multi-rounds of dialogue data for each knowledge sample consists of two components: heuristic Q\&A (H.Q in Figure~\ref{fig:overview}) and dialogue Q\&A. \ding{182} The heuristic Q\&A is constructed randomly using manually written templates. \ding{183} For dialogue Q\&A, we design rigorous rules and diverse task examples, using GPT-4o to generate up to 10 dialogues from original textual knowledge.
+Ultimately, this process yields 75,710 dialogue data. \textbf{Part 2: Constructing Instruction Tasks Data.} We use News's titles or Entity's names as search key words to retrieve the top five images via Google Search.
+Visual features of both original and collected images are extracted using CLIP \cite{radford2021learning}.
 The two images with the highest cosine similarity are retained. \ding{182} \textbf{Visual Recognition:} For this task, questions are randomly selected from a manually written template, and the answer is defined as ``Yes''.
-One of the previously retained images serves as the query image, accompanied by the instruction, ``Answer this question with Yes or No''. \ding{183} \textbf{Image Caption:} For this task, answer is a summary generated by GPT-4o based on original textual knowledge.
+One of the previously retained images serves as the query image, accompanied by the instruction, \textit{``Answer this question with Yes or No''}. \ding{183} \textbf{Image Caption:} For this task, answer is a summary generated by GPT-4o based on original textual knowledge.
 Question is randomly selected from templates, and query image is those remaining from previous steps.
-And instruction is ``Answer this question in one paragraph''. \ding{184} \textbf{VQA:} First, we utilize GPT-4o to generate quadruplets $(Q, A, S, H)$ from original textual knowledge, where $Q$ and $A$ form a question-answer pair, $S$ is the subject in question and $H$ is hypernym corresponding to the subject.
+And instruction is \textit{``Answer this question in one paragraph''}. \ding{184} \textbf{VQA:} First, we utilize GPT-4o to generate quadruplets $(Q, A, S, H)$ from original textual knowledge, where $Q$ and $A$ form a question-answer pair, $S$ is the subject in question and $H$ is hypernym corresponding to the subject.
 Subsequently, the subject and hypernym are combined to form a search key words for retrieving and downloading images from Google.
-The instruction is: ``Answer the question using a single word or phrase''.
+The instruction is: \textit{``Answer the question using a single word or phrase''}.
 This process yields 46,468 VQA samples.